 “Of course, your lordship.”

 Climbing the steps, Matlock soon found himself outside his wife’s study.
 He knocked on the door as he opened it.
 “Rebecca, may we speak?”

 “Henry, I thought you were going to be in your study.
 What has happened?”
 Lady Matlock frowned at the sight of her husband.

 “There is no reason we cannot make the trip.
-We can remain at Netherfield, while you search for our boys.”
+We can remain at Netherfield, while you search for our boys.
+Then we can be on hand if Miss Elizabeth requires assistance.
+William would want someone near his betrothed, to protect her if needed.”
 As Darcy’s mother died when he was only eleven years old, Rebecca Fitzwilliam had come to think of the orphaned young man as one of her sons.

 “Very well, I know not to argue with you when you have that determined look about you.
 Will you inform our eldest son and prepare for us to leave upon my return?”

 Lady Matlock nodded her head.
 “Are you planning to speak with Richard’s commanding officer?”